tarantool/doc/doc/reference/tt_cli/configuration.rst

 * ``instances_available`` -- a directory where :ref:`instances <admin-instance_file>`
   are stored.
-* ``run_dir``-- a directory in which ``tt`` stores instance runtime artifacts, such as console sockets or PID files.
+* ``run_dir``-- a directory where ``tt`` stores instance runtime artifacts, such as console sockets or PID files.
 * ``log_dir`` -- a directory where log files are stored.
 * ``log_maxsize`` -- the maximum size of the log file before it gets rotated, in megabytes.
-Default: 100 MB.
+Default: 100.
 * ``log_maxage`` -- the maximum age of log files in days.
 The age of a log file is defined by the timestamp encoded in its name.
 Default: not defined (don't delete log files based on their age).
   ..  note:
       A day is defined as exactly 24 hours.
 It may not exactly correspond to calendar days due to daylight savings, leap seconds, and other.